 As the main road running through Campustown, Green Street is a diverse hot spot featuring a variety of restaurants, specialty shops, apartments, and more.

 Don't let its name fool you: The Illini Union Bookstore is filled with more than textbooks.
-It's even an Amazon pick-up location!
+It's also a great place to grab some new Illini gear!

 The Career Center provides numerous services to give you an edge when pursuing your dream job and preparing for your professional career.

 The Main Library is home to a number of specialized libraries as well as the Main Stacks, which house over 5 million items of the library's collection.

 Our university library system has one of the largest public university library collections in the world with over 14 million volumes.

 The Undergraduate Library gives you all the resources you need to study: a writing help center, technology checkout, and a coffee shop!